 First a primer on life insurance underwriting.
 Underwriting is the part of the application process that determines your health rating.
 A higher health rating means that you pay less for life insurance, and a lower one means that you will pay more (sometimes significantly more).
 Underwriters use a variety of sources of information to determine your health rating including medical records, past military service, and even driving records, but the most important piece of information comes from your paramedical exam.
 A paramedical exam is an exam that takes place when a life insurance ordered nurse shows up at your residence and takes a number of vital statistics, weighs you, takes a saliva sample, and draws blood.

 The paramedical exam could be where the trouble lies for coffee drinkers.
 During a paramedical exam, the examiner will take the blood pressure and the heart rate of the life insurance applicant.
-Generally speaking, a lower heart rate and lower blood pressure correspond with greater cardiovascular health, and a longer life expectancy.
+Generally speaking, a lower heart rate and lower blood pressure correspond with greater cardiovascular health and a longer life expectancy.
 As a result, life insurance companies weight these factors very strongly in their underwriting process for the purposes of determining rate class, and therefore price for the insured person.
+If you want to avoid taking a paramedical exam it might be possible but we don’t recommend it because your policy will usually be much more expensive than if you pursue normal underwriting practices.

 Coffee’s Effect On Underwriting

-Underwriters may also look at cortisol levels in the blood, because this is a marker of stress and higher levels are also associated with greater cardiovascular risk according to a 2005 study.
-Caffeine have also been shown to increase cortisol release into the bloodstream, according to a study published by the NCBI.
+Underwriters may also look at cortisol levels in the blood because this is a marker of stress and higher levels are also associated with greater cardiovascular risk according to a 2005 study.
+Caffeine has also been shown to increase cortisol release into the bloodstream, according to a study published by the NCBI.

 If someone drinks coffee or any caffeinated drink anytime during the day before their life insurance exam, chances are that they are going to show a higher heart rate, higher blood pressure, and higher cortisol levels than if they did not drink coffee.
 This may be causing them to receive on average slightly worse health ratings from underwriting.
 While this survey does not draw any conclusions as to why, we can speculate at Life Ant that this may be part of the cause.

-Another reasons may be that coffee drinkers on average are less healthy than non coffee drinkers, but this effect was not accounted for in the survey.
+Another reason may be that coffee drinkers on average are less healthy than non coffee drinkers, but this effect was not accounted for in the survey.

 Don’t Drink Coffee On The Morning Of An Exam